-In 2019-2020, we welcomed our seventh class of law students.
-We also celebrate the entrance of our fourth set of alumni into the legal profession.
+This September we are welcoming our eighth class of law students, while also celebrating the entrance of our fifth set of alumni into the legal profession.
 These are exciting times at the Bora Laskin Faculty of Law!

 To join our next class, please read carefully: